Church Fenton Level Crossing Reduction

 Improved safety

-We are responsible for maintaining the railway network, and this includes making it as safe as possible for passengers and the public.
-Level crossings can pose a serious risk to users, so we want to create a safer way for people to cross to reduce the risk of any accidents.
+We are responsible for maintaining the railway network, includes making it as safe as possible for passengers and the public.
+Level crossings can be dangerous.
+We want to create a safer way for people to cross and reduce the risk of accidents.

-Rose Lane Level Crossing is one of the highest risk rated level crossings on the Transpennine route and there is a history of safety incidents at the crossing.
+Rose Lane Level Crossing is one of the highest risk crossings on the Transpennine route.
+There is a history of safety incidents at this crossing

 A better railway